ABSTRACT SUBMISSION INFORMATION

 - Immediately after (within 20 minutes) submitting your abstract you will receive two emails, one acknowledging your submission attempt and one containing information you submitted on your abstract form.

-- Then on November 11, 2015, by 5:00pm a final email will be sent to confirm your attempted submission was sucessful received into our database.
+- Then on November 12, 2016, on or before 5:00pm a final email will be sent to confirm your attempted submission was sucessful received into our database.

 Tips for Writing, Submitting and Presenting a Case